Get Closer to Nature

 “To us, food represents far more than filling an empty space; it’s about the nourishment it gives our bodies in order to thrive and be healthy, the connection it brings when we come together with others.
 That’s the spirit that underpins our Untamed Suppers.”

-Although it’s off the beaten track, The Rewilding is well connected with good public transport links to Lancaster and perfect terrain to explore on foot or by bike.
+Although it’s off the beaten track, Land and Sea is well connected with good public transport links to Lancaster and perfect terrain to explore on foot or by bike.

 There are superb coastal walks direct from the farm gate and the excellent cycleways of Lancaster connect seamlessly with the quiet country lanes crossing the coastal floodplains.